Kink (film)

-Kink is a 2013 American documentary film produced by James Franco about the BDSM website Kink.com.
+Kink is a 2013 American documentary film directed by Christina Voros and produced by James Franco about the BDSM website Kink.com.
 The film was originally released in January 2013 and had a staggered release worldwide in 2013 and 2015.

 Early production

 While filming scenes of About Cherry at the Kink.com San Francisco Armory, Franco noticed the dynamic between actors and the production crew.
 He stated that this interested him, as in some respects, it was a similar dynamic to that of the production at Saturday Night Live.
 It was this that led to Franco developing an interest in this aspect of the BDSM culture.
 After coaxing director Christina Voros to an interview at the Armory, she agreed to do the film.
 The other reported influence for Franco's decision to make this documentary was an unsuccessful sex tape with his girlfriend.